 Blockbuster was obsessed with the new releases.
 They knew more people would rent the new movies because generally, it wouldn’t be available to buy in-store for a further 28 days.
 The customers had the option to rent, wait or buy the movie on DVD before the general release which costs around $70-$100 per title.
 This is substantially pricier than the suggested retail price.

-Losing Credibility – Another Reason Why Blockbuster Went Out of Business
+Losing Credibility – One Reason Why Blockbuster Went Out of Business

 Another reason why Blockbuster went out of business was its obsession with late fees.
 Late fees accounted for more than 15% of Blockbuster’s revenue during the retailer’s heyday.
 When a customer returned a DVD late, they were hit with a substantial late fee.
 A standard late fee is $1-per-day that will be added for every movie title if it is late, for up to 10 days.
 This $1 per day charge also applies to Blu-ray rentals as well.
 The company didn’t care what the customers had to say about the late fees.
 They just had to pay up, and not get what they wanted.

-Never Penalise your Customers – another Reason Why Blockbuster Went Out of Business
+Not understanding the customers’ needs – Another Reason Why Blockbuster Went Out of Business

-In the end, Blockbuster was forced to lower their prices to stay competitive.
-They were losing customers to Netflix in their droves.
+In the end, to stay competitive, Blockbuster lowered its prices.
+It was losing customers to Netflix.
 Today, pricing and merchandising are as complicated as they’ve ever been.
-Pricing online requires the pricing team to manage dynamic pricing systems to keep up with competitors instantly.
-And yet, because of budget constraints and old habits, pricing managers and executives were stuck with outdated strategies that only had a temporary life span.
+Pricing online requires businesses to manage dynamic pricing systems to keep up with competitors instantly.
+And yet, because of budget constraints and old habits, Blockbuster executives were stuck with outdated strategies that only had a temporary life span.
 Zero margin gain.

 In reality, Blockbuster thought customers wanted to walk into a store to pick up a movie and snacks.
 It turned out that what customers really wanted was to watch movies and eat snacks without having to leave their houses to rent the film.
 Then Netflix entered the market by delivering the DVDs right to your doorsteps via mail.